matzejankow/invesdwin-bom/README.md

 # invesdwin-bom

-This project consists of a BOM-POM (Bill of Materials) that can be used to share dependency management between multiple projects.
+This project consists of a BOM-POM ([bill of materials](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html)) that can be used to share dependency management between multiple projects.
 It contains the versions for often used dependencies in invesdwin.

 ## Maven